 "I never think that I am just training students to just get them a PhD."
-"I love working with young people and watching them grow."

 The index participants opined that despite the mentor's efforts "some (students) succeed, some don't!"
 Some leaders were ready to help their students "when they came back (to India after education abroad)" or needed any assistance for academic guidance or professional career support (1+).
 While many of the peers praised the mentoring qualities of the index participants, some of them denounced the same saying that they were partial towards some of their team members, especially preferring those with powerful and effective networks.